123ishaTest/igt-docs/docs/introduction/project-structure.md

 ## Project Structure
 The global static root object is called `App`.
 When it is started, it creates an instance of `Game` where you can inject different Features.
-This means that all features are accessible with `App.game.<feature>`.
+This means that all features are accessible with `App.game.features.<feature>`.
+During the [initialization](launch-behaviour.md) of a feature, all features are passed to the initialization method.

 ## Terminology